Balancing urban and rural living

 All people working together to make Wadawurrung Country and Culture strong.

-To be added in line with Wurundjeri Country plan (in prep).
+To be added in line with Wurundjeri Woi-wurrung Country plan (in preparation).

-To be added in line with Bunurong Country plan (in prep).
+To be added in line with Bunurong Country plan (in preparation).

 The Paleert Tjaara Dja – Let’s make Country good together 2020-2030 – Wadawurrung Country Plan includes the following targets:

 - By 2025, 70% of Wadawurrung Traditional Owners have strong cultural connection and knowledge, we are practicing culture and speaking language

 - By 2029 Wadawurrung people are involved in the management of all known (cultural heritage) sites